PocketCoffea/PocketCoffea/docs/plots.md

 ## Plotting parameters

-The parameters provided by the `--cfg` argument can be overwritten by providing an additional parameter to the script with `--overwrite_parameters` (`-op`).
+The parameters of the default plotting style can be overwritten with a new config, provided with an additional argument to the script with `--overwrite_parameters plot_config.yaml` (also `-op` for short).

 The structure of the additional `.yaml` config file has to be the following:
 ```